Who is Eggzotika?

 Pippin

-Little gray and white Pippin just came into our lives during the 2020 winter.
+Little gray and white Pippin came into our lives during the 2020 winter.
 He was a stray who showed up for the daily feeding of the multiple strays cats we seem to attract.
 But unlike the others, he wanted affection more than food, even though we could feel his ribs.
-We've tried to find his owners, but to no avail.
+We tried to find his owners, but to no avail.
 He's now a healthy well-fed indoor cat, and is happiest when he's on Morgan's lap.

 Lastly...
 How Do You Pronounce Eggzotika Anyway?